theakhildp/bash_scripts/notify_bot/README.md

 ./notify_bot.sh  > /path/to/log/ortextfile.log 2>&1 &
 ```
 <strong>OR</strong>
-If you don't want to keep any logs and simply want to discard all output
+If you don't want to keep any logs
 ```
 ./notify_bot.sh > /dev/null 2>&1 &
 ```